Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

      3. The [=ingest source=]  SHOULD us a domain name system for resolving hostnames to IP addresses such as DNS [[!RFC1035]] or any other system that is in place.
-        If this is not the case, the domain names the IP adress mapping must be known and static, such as configured in the operating system.
+        If this is not the case, the domain names the IP address mapping must be known and static, such as configured in the operating system.
      4. In the case of 3, [=ingest source=] MUST update the IP to hostname resolution respecting the TTL (time to live) from DNS query responses.
-This will enable better resilience to changes of the IP address in large scale deployments where the IP address of the media processing entities may change frequently.
+This will enable better resilience to IP address changes in large scale deployments where the IP address of the media processing entities may change frequently.
      5. In case HTTP over TLS  [[!RFC2818]] is used,